Does anyone read the fine print of an insurance policy? Not many!

 For example, if you are on vacation and someone steals items from your car or hotel room, your personal property coverage will likely cover that as well.

-In addition to personal property, homeowners insurance also covers any damage to your home’s structure caused by a burglar.
-If an intruder kicks down your door, for example, your dwelling coverage would kick in to cover replacement or repair.
+In addition to personal property, homeowners insurance covers any damage to your home’s structure caused by a burglar.
+For example, if an intruder kicks down your door, your dwelling coverage will kick in for replacement or repair.

-If you experience a theft, make sure to report it to the police and then file a homeowners insurance claim for the loss.
+If you experience a theft, report it to the police and then file a homeowners insurance claim for the loss.
 Your theft insurance coverage is subject to your coverage limits and deductible.

-You may need certain add-on coverage options for high-value items that need additional protection.
-Water damage may not be covered by standard homeowners insurance unless the damage was sudden and accidental.
+You may need specific add-on coverage options for high-value items that require additional protection.
+Standard homeowners insurance may not cover water damage unless the damage was sudden and accidental.

-When choosing a homeowners insurance policy, make sure to purchase enough dwelling coverage to rebuild your home and enough personal property coverage to replace all of your personal items.
+When choosing a homeowners insurance policy, purchase enough dwelling coverage to rebuild your home and enough personal property coverage to replace all of your personal items.

-The term “hazard insurance” may be used to describe your dwelling protection that covers the home’s structure from natural disasters and other hazards.
+The term “hazard insurance” may describe your dwelling protection that covers the home’s structure from natural disasters and other hazards.